martin-borisov/receiver-serial-comm/README.md

 * RX-Z9

 ## How to run
-Building the maven project produces a single all-in-one jar file which is all that' is needed to run the app.
+Building the maven project produces a single all-in-one jar file which is all that is needed to run the app.

 ## Example commands